What Is Antifa? Members Of Antifa Condemned For Violent Protests At 'Unite The Right' Rally

 — It's Going Down (@IGD_News) July 28, 2017

-These activists toured with popular rock and punk bands during the ’90s, trying to ensure that neo-Nazis did not recruit their fans, according to Mark Bray, the author of the forthcoming Antifa: The Anti-Fascist Handbook.
+These activists toured with popular rock and punk bands during the ’90s, trying to ensure that neo-Nazis did not recruit their fans, according to Mark Bray, the author of the forthcoming book, Antifa: The Anti-Fascist Handbook.

 Help Charlottesville, VA defend their community on Aug 12 from possibly the biggest neo-Nazi rally the US has seen in decades. #DefendCville pic.twitter.com/3ATq8JWfl1